razi-rais/microservices/workshop/readme.md

 .....(Output truncated for brevity)
 ```

-## Build, Package, Deploy and Run a multi-container application with Kubernetes
+## Build, Package, Deploy and Run a Multi-Container Application Using Kubernetes

 > Approximate time to complete this task is 30 minutes